I was never tempted to smoke.

 - It reduces the amount of vitamin A in the body.
 This is bad because vitamin A can protect skin from damage and fight premature wrinkles.

-- It reduces the absorption of vitamin C, another substance that helps prevent premature aging and protect from sun damage.
+- It reduces the absorption of vitamin C, an antioxidant that helps prevent premature aging and protect from sun damage.

 - The repeated movements you make while smoking, like pursuing your lips and squinting your eyes, eventually cause wrinkles.

-- Smoke turns your face a yellowish grey hue that makes you look permanently ill.
+- Grey skin: Smoke turns your face a yellowish grey hue that makes you look permanently ill.

-- Those tars and resins in your ciggies end up in your pores, clogging them.
+- Breakouts galore: Those tars and resins in your ciggies end up in your pores, clogging them.
 That’s why pimples keep popping up on your face.

 Smoking doesn’t just damage your skin.
-It makes you look you bad in a couple of other ways, as well:
+It ruins in a couple of other ways, as well:

-- It turns your teeth a brownish yellow.
+- Teeth: Smoking turns your teeth a brownish yellow.

-- Because smoking affects the glands that secrete hormones, it can alter your body shape, and give you thin legs and a potbelly.
+- Altered body shape: Because smoking affects the glands that secrete hormones, it can alter your body shape, and give you thin legs and a potbelly.

-- It makes your breath, and pores, smell like an ashtray.
+- Ashtray smell: It makes your breath, and pores, smell like an ashtray.

 These side effects may not seem like much now.
 But, before you know it, you’ll get the typical smoker’s face: gaunt, yellowish, saggy, and wrinkled.
 Not a pretty picture, is it?

 The bottom line